1MDB: What judge said about Arab donation letters, Najib being wilfully blind on RM2.08b deposit and how there is no motive to frame former PM

 The defence was arguing that some prosecution witnesses cannot be believed because they allegedly have self-serving and vested interests, and claims that Najib is being made a “scapegoat” of these witnesses’ alleged scheme to defraud 1MDB behind Najib’s back.

-Among other things, the judge found these prosecution witnesses candid about their acceptance of certain favours and gifts, and they are not the ones on trial, and their evidence in Najib’s 1MDB trial can be believed despite the allegations against them.
+Among other things, the judge said these prosecution witnesses were candid about their acceptance of certain favours and gifts, and they are not the ones on trial, and their evidence in Najib’s 1MDB trial can be believed despite the allegations against them.

 “In the overall scheme of things, this court also finds that there ultimately would be no motive for these witnesses to testify and to frame up the accused who was at the time wielding enormous powers as prime minister and finance minister.